top of page

 CC FC (4895).jpg

-Building Bridges through Harmony since 1998
+Building Bridges through Harmony

 Unison Choruses Canada has a proud history of uniting voices from coast to coast.
 Since its inception, Unison has played a vital role in bringing together choirs to celebrate diversity, promote inclusivity, and build lasting friendships.
 With festivals held across the country, Unison has become a symbol of unity and joy in the choral community.